docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/extendscript-reflection-interface.md

-# ExtendScript reflection interface
+# ExtendScript Reflection Interface

 ExtendScript provides a reflection interface that allows you to find out everything about an object, including its name, a description, the expected data type for properties, the arguments and return value for methods, and any default values or limitations to the input values.

+---

-## Reflection object
+## ReflectionObject

-Every object has a reflect property that returns a reflection object that reports the contents of the object.
+Every object has a reflect property that returns a Reflection Object that reports the contents of the object.
 You can, for example, show the values of all the properties of an object with code like this:

 ```javascript
 var f = new File ("myfile");